-Gen Y & Z knows what they want
+Gen Y & Z know what they want

 The majority of the younger generations would rather work from home or any chosen place somewhere in the world.
 They don’t see the need for being present in a physical place in order to do a good job.
-A recent study of College Pulse shows that nearly three-quarters (72%) of all students surveyed named working remotely as their preferred working condition.
-27% of students who would rather work in an office, had concerns of not being productive outside the office.
+The recent study of College Pulse shows that nearly three-quarters (72%) of all students surveyed named working remotely as their preferred working condition, 27% of students who would rather work in an office, had concerns about not being productive outside the office.
 However, being flexible within working hours is appealing to almost all students.

 Working remotely brings many advantages

-Productivity is one of the most crucial benefits that comes with working remotely.
+Productivity is one of the most crucial benefits that come with working remotely.
 Everyone is keen to work more efficiently and productively to keep up in today’s working environment.
-According to a study from Connected Solutions, 77% of those who work remotely indicated that they are more productive, whereas 30% pointed out they accomplished more in less time.
-Being more productive not only brings satisfaction, but having more time for other things is essential for remote workers.
+According to the study from Connected Solutions, 77% of those who work remotely indicated that they are more productive, whereas 30% pointed out they accomplished more in less time.
+Being more productive not only brings satisfaction but having more time for other things is essential for remote workers.
 The survey also shows that 45% of the respondents are getting more sleep, 42% are eating healthier and 35% are getting more physical exercise.
-This results in a reduction of stress and increases the overall job satisfaction.
+This results in a reduction of stress and increases overall job satisfaction.

 The downsides of working remotely

 Remote workers are more likely to feel isolated due to a lack of relationships among coworkers.
-Not having the possibility to have a little chat or swap ideas with colleagues creates the sense of not being part of a team.
-In addition, a lot of remote workers claim to have difficulties when attending online meetings.
+Not having the possibility to have a little chat or swap ideas with colleagues creates a sense of not being part of a team.
+In addition, a lot of remote employees claim to have difficulties when attending online meetings.
 Especially for those who work in a country with poor internet connection often complain about the drop-out rate and the poor video and audio quality.
-It’s out of question that this leads to a decrease of productivity.
+It’s out of question that this leads to a decrease in productivity.

-The need to embrace the new working environment
+The need to embrace a new working environment

-Organizations need to face these new trends and learn how to deal with them, since it is inevitable.
+Organizations need to face these new trends and learn how to deal with them since it is inevitable.
 Companies can already choose from various remote working software providers.
-Therefore it is crucial to know which one’s suit you the best when working remotely or employing remote workers.
-Tools for team collaboration can be either chat based like Slack or a video communication tool like eyeson – both boost productivity and create the feeling of being part of a team. eyeson eliminates you from the downsides of working remotely.
+Therefore, it is crucial to know which ones suit you the best when working remotely or employing remote workers.
+Tools for team collaboration can be either chat-based like Slack or a video communication tool like eyeson – both boost productivity and create the feeling of being part of a team.
+Thus, eyeson eliminates you from the downsides of working remotely.
 Both, the isolated feeling and the difficulties attending online meetings, can be solved.
-Being able to see your colleagues facial expressions & body language on screen contributes to the overall team spirit.
+Being able to see your colleagues’ facial expressions & body language on screen contributes to the overall team spirit.
 Furthermore, eyeson ensures high audio and video quality.
-Due to eyesons patented technology, your bandwidth always stays low regardless of the number of participants within a meeting.
+Due to eyeson’s patented technology, your bandwidth always stays low regardless of the number of participants within a meeting.

 These tools will be crucial to companies in order to prepare for the next generations working expectations.
 Millennials are already the largest labor force and Gen Z is approaching fast.
 Embracing the changes and staying curious is key in order to maintain and receive future talents.